MAY 21 - OCTOBER 2, 2022

-This exhibition, the first of two planned installations, features quilts newly acquired from Paul M. Goggans.
+February 5 - October 2, 2022This exhibition, the second of two planned installations, features quilts newly acquired from Paul M. Goggans.
 Goggans’ family lived in the Chattahoochee Valley for more than 150 years, and his maternal grandmother, great-grandmother, and great-great-aunt produced dozens of quilts that the family lovingly preserved over the years.
 The quilts reflect popular patterns, colors, and fabrics of the 19th and early 20th centuries and present excellent aesthetic variety with strong levels of craftsmanship.
 Spanning nearly 70 years, these beautiful objects also reflect their everyday use as household goods.

 JANUARY 15 - OCTOBER 16, 2022

 Journey Toward Justice spotlights the Civil Rights Movement in the Columbus area.
 Themes and topics include the beginnings of a southern freedom movement and the effects of Jim Crow segregation; the role of Black institutions as a source of community pride and a breeding ground for activists; the influence of Fort Benning; direct public actions that led to the desegregation of public and private spaces; the cycle of generational violence and intimidation that activists faced; and continued civil rights activism in the 21st century.